 This provocative, powerful novel explores class, race and star-crossed love in modern, small-town America - in the vein of Celeste Ng's Little Fires Everywhere.

 I wish I could tell everyone who thinks we’re ruined, Look closer…and you’ll see something extraordinary, mystifying, something real and true.
 We have never been what we seemed.
-When beautiful, reckless Southern belle Zelda Sayre meets F. Scott Fitzgerald at a country club dance in 1918, she is seventeen years old and he is a young army lieutenant stationed in Alabama.
-Before long, the “ungettable” Zelda has fallen for him despite his unsuitability: Scott isn’t wealthy or prominent or even a Southerner, and keeps insisting, absurdly, that his writing will bring him both fortune and fame.
-Her father is deeply unimpressed.
-But after Scott sells his first novel, This Side of Paradise, to Scribner’s, Zelda optimistically boards a train north, to marry him in the vestry of St. Patrick’s Cathedral and take the rest as it comes.
-What comes, here at the dawn of the Jazz Age, is unimagined attention and success and celebrity that will make Scott and Zelda legends in their own time.
-Everyone wants to meet the dashing young author of the scandalous novel—and his witty, perhaps even more scandalous wife.
-Zelda bobs her hair, adopts daring new fashions, and revels in this wild new world.
-Each place they go becomes a playground: New York City, Long Island, Hollywood, Paris, and the French Riviera—where they join the endless party of the glamorous, sometimes doomed Lost Generation that includes Ernest Hemingway, Sara and Gerald Murphy, and Gertrude Stein.
-Everything seems new and possible.
-Troubles, at first, seem to fade like morning mist.
-But not even Jay Gatsby’s parties go on forever.
-Who is Zelda, other than the wife of a famous—sometimes infamous—husband?
-How can she forge her own identity while fighting her demons and Scott’s, too?
-With brilliant insight and imagination, Therese Anne Fowler brings us Zelda’s irresistible story as she herself might have told it.
+When beautiful, reckless Southern belle Zelda Sayre meets F. Scott Fitzgerald at a country club dance in 1918, she is seventeen and he is a young army lieutenant in Alabama.
+Despite his unsuitability—Scott isn’t wealthy or prominent—Zelda falls for him, drawn by his absurd belief that his writing will bring him fortune and fame.
+Her father is unimpressed, but after Scott sells his first novel, Zelda boards a train north to marry him in St. Patrick’s Cathedral.
+At the dawn of the Jazz Age, they find unimagined success and celebrity, becoming legends of their time.
+Everyone wants to meet the dashing author of the scandalous novel and his witty, perhaps even more scandalous wife.
+Zelda embraces the wild new world, bobbing her hair and adopting daring fashions as they traverse glamorous locations like New York City, Long Island, Hollywood, Paris, and the French Riviera, mingling with the Lost Generation.
+Yet, as troubles arise, Zelda grapples with her identity beyond being Scott’s wife, seeking to forge her own path while battling personal demons.
+With brilliant insight, Therese Anne Fowler presents Zelda’s irresistible story as she might have told it.

 Alva Smithová a její sestry přicházejí na konci 19. století do New Yorku s jediným majetkem – dobrým jménem.
 Seznámí se s Williamem Vanderbiltem, z jehož rodiny pochází velké jmění, avšak newyorská smetánka je mezi zbohatlíky nepřijímá.
 Alva se za něj provdá s cílem zajistit rodině prestiž.
 Svůj cíl splní, když dostane Vanderbiltovy mezi „horních 400“ a dokonce překoná paní Astorovou, královnu společnosti.
 S pomocí rodinného jmění se zasazuje o výstavbu významných budov v New Yorku a Newportu, a zakládá Metropolitní operu poté, co jí je upřeno pronajmout si lóži v Akademii umění.
 Rodinný život Alvy a Williama však není tak zářivý.
 Po zjištění manželovy nevěry s její nejlepší přítelkyní se rozhodne pro radikální krok a požádá o rozvod, což je v té době šokující a riskantní rozhodnutí.
 Alva nakonec vychází z této bitvy vítězně a znovu se vdává za Olivera Belmonta, přítele svého bývalého manžela.
 Její inteligence a odhodlání ji vedou k aktivnímu zapojení do hnutí sufražetek, kde se zasazuje o volební právo žen.
 Příběh zachycuje nejen výjimečnou ženu, ale i energii New Yorku a Paříže během Pozlaceného věku, ukazuje, jak se Alva nenechala utlačovat dobou, ale raději ji měnila.